 - Can I download a config?

-- Can I make a Double movement config myself?
+- Can I make a reWASD Double movement config myself?
 (Spoiler: yes)

 - Some important tips

-- Double movement config doesn’t work for reasons unknown, I need help :(
+- reWASD Double movement config doesn’t work for reasons unknown, I need help :(

-Since we are configuring a Double movement config in reWASD, you will definitely need reWASD installed on your PC:
+Since we are configuring a reWASD Double movement config, you will definitely need the software installed on your PC:

 What is double movement in Fortnite?